Blue wall (United States)

-"Blue wall" is a term used by political pundits to refer to 18 U.S. states and the District of Columbia that the Democratic Party consistently won in presidential elections between 1992 and 2012.
-George W. Bush, the only Republican president elected during this time, was able to narrowly win the electoral college in 2000 and 2004 only by winning states outside of the blue wall.
+The blue wall is a term coined in 2009 in the political culture of the United States to refer to the dozen-or-so states (along with Washington, D.C.) that consistently voted blue (i.e., for the Democratic Party) in the six consecutive presidential elections from 1992 to 2012.
+This trend suggested a fundamental dominance in presidential politics for the Democratic Party.
+Conversely, the terms red wall and red sea are less-commonly used to refer to states that Republicans consistently won in the same time frame.
+States which have not voted consistently for one party are called purple, or swing states.

-During the 2016 presidential election, many political pundits speculated that the "blue wall" made Hillary Clinton a heavy favorite to win the electoral college.
-However, Republican nominee Donald Trump was able to achieve victories in the three blue wall states of Michigan, Pennsylvania and Wisconsin, as well as an electoral college vote from Maine, a fourth blue wall state.
-He was consequently elected president with 306 electoral college votes (excluding two faithless electors).
+During the 2016 presidential election, the Democratic candidate, Hillary Clinton, was considered a heavy favorite to win the electoral college because of this trend, but Republican nominee Donald Trump challenged the strength of the "blue wall" Rust Belt states of Michigan, Pennsylvania, and Wisconsin, which became swing states in the next three elections.
+The Trump victories in 2016 and 2024 included flipping these three states, while in 2020, Democratic nominee Joe Biden won the presidency by carrying all three states with lower than three percent margins.

-In the 2020 United States presidential election, Democratic nominee Joe Biden defeated President Trump by reclaiming Wisconsin, Michigan, and Pennsylvania for his party.
-Trump's lone breakthrough in the "blue wall" in 2020 was the one electoral vote from Maine, which he again won.
-Coincidentally, Biden won 306 electors, the same number Trump did in 2016.

-The term "red wall", or "red sea", is less commonly used to refer to states that Republicans have consistently won in previous election cycles; however, most of these states represent significantly fewer electoral college votes than the blue wall.
-These terms refer to the colors that have become associated with the Democratic and Republican parties, respectively, in the 21st century.
+The Southern United States had previously voted Democratic so reliably that it had been termed the "Solid South" until Republicans implemented the Southern strategy.
+The last Democratic presidential candidate to win a majority of Southern states was Jimmy Carter in 1976.

 Origin

 Ronald Brownstein claims to have coined the term "blue wall" in 2009.

-After the 2012 presidential election, Paul Steinhauser called "blue wall […] the cluster of eastern, Midwest and western states that have traditionally gone Democratic."
+After the 2012 presidential election, Paul Steinhauser called "blue wall ... the cluster of eastern, Midwest and western states that have traditionally gone Democratic."
 The earliest description of the forces creating the blue wall comes from a Houston Chronicle blogger, Chris Ladd.
-A Republican, Ladd wrote in November 2014 that the seemingly impressive Republican win in the 2014 mid-term elections had overshadowed another trend apparent in the results – a demographic and geographic collapse.
+A Republican, Ladd wrote in November 2014 that the seemingly impressive Republican win in the 2014 midterm elections had overshadowed another trend apparent in the results – a demographic and geographic collapse.

 The blue wall referred to a perceived Democratic demographic lock on the Electoral College resulting from the Republican Party's narrowing focus on the interests of white, rural, and Southern voters.
 According to Ladd, the presence of the blue wall means "a minimally effective Democratic candidate" is all but assured of winning 257 electoral votes, just 13 short of the threshold needed to win the Electoral College and the presidency.
 Ladd's analysis became popular when MSNBC commentator Lawrence O'Donnell featured it on a post-election episode of his show The Last Word with Lawrence O'Donnell.

-A similar "red wall/sea", behind which lie states solidly Republican, has also been posited to exist.
+George W. Bush defeated Al Gore in 2000 and John Kerry in 2004 because they could only pick up Iowa and New Mexico (12 votes) in 2000 and New Hampshire (4 votes) in 2004 in addition to the blue wall.
+A similar "red fortress", within which lie states solidly Republican, has also been posited to exist.
 But, having fewer electoral college votes, it would be theoretically easier for a Democratic presidential candidate to win without breaching it, as had been done in 2012.